 One of my first task on a home inspection is to inspect the roof and the exterior of the home.
-More often then not, I have to mention overhanging tree limbs and shrubs rubbing up against the exterior of the home as a needed repair.
+Consequently, I often have to mention overhanging tree limbs, shrubs, or another aspect of the landscape rubbing up against the exterior of the home as a needed repair.

 Well-maintained landscaping and other improvements are important for the enjoyment of a healthy and durable property.